s-simoncelli/nsga-rs/optirustic-py/README.md

 # Optirustic Py

-This is a Python package that let users import serialised data from JSON files exported with the `optirustic` crate.
+This is a Python package that mainly let users import serialised data from JSON files exported with the `optirustic` crate.

 It lets you:

 - import data into Python classes for easy manipulation;
 - calculate the population hyper-volume;
 - plot 2D, 3D or parallel coordinate charts of the Pareto front.
+- initialise the configurations of genetic operators and algorithms from Python in case someone wants to create a Python library that wraps this library along with a specific optimisation problem.

+> NOTE: this pacage will not let you optimise a problem from Python, but a
+> dedicated Python wrapper can be create in Rust from a pre-defined problem.

 # Installation